vaibhavcoding69/pollinations/pollinator-agent/integration-guide.md

 5. Emphasize the free, no-signup nature as this is a major advantage
 6. Track all PRs systematically
 7. Be patient with the PR review process
+8. Add Pollinations.AI to only one section per repository, even if multiple sections seem relevant
+9. Keep descriptions similar in length to other entries to avoid appearing overly promotional
+10. Use honest, straightforward language that reflects our open-source values
+11. Avoid marketing-style language in PR descriptions and repository entries